algife/crud-rest-api-express-typescript-node-postgres-docker-backend/README.md

 After installing the prerequisites and making sure the Docker service is running in your local machine:

+1. Run `npm install`
-1. Run `npm start` and the app will compile, build the docker image and launch the docker containers
+2. Once is complete, run `npm start` and the app will compile, build the docker image and launch the docker containers for development purposes

 ## Next Steps

-- [ ] Auth and Route Guards
+- [ ] Auth and Route Guards (Using PassportJS that allows Json Web Tockens (jwt), Social Providers like Google/Facebook/..., and 100+ strategies)
-- [ ] Continuous Integration (CI) with Github Actions
+- [ ] Deploy with Vercel / Continuous Integration (CI) with Github Actions
+- [ ] Code improvements following Best Practices
 - [ ] Security enhancements
-- [ ] Code improvements following Best Practices
-- [ ] Tests
+- [ ] Tests (Unit Tests and End-to-end a.k.a. e2e)

 ## Author